Inactive Twitter Accounts: Policy, Risks, and How to Remove Them

 Many users ask: does Twitter delete inactive accounts?

-According to the official Twitter Inactive Account Policy, the platform may permanently remove or recycle usernames if accounts remain inactive.
+According to the official Twitter inactive account policy, the platform may permanently remove or recycle usernames if accounts remain inactive.
 Elon Musk also publicly stated that “many unused handles will be released” to make them available again.

 • No fixed timeline: While six months is often mentioned, deletions are irregular.